-This page takes a while to load due to the large amounts of data being supported on the page.
-To turn layers on or off, please go to the Map Options tab once the page has loaded.
-Assessment files can be separated by type: airborne, ground or underground surveys.
+This tab takes you directly to the Saskatchewan Mining and Petroleum GeoAtlas.
+To turn layers on or off, go to the Layers tab once the page has loaded.
+Mineral Exploration contains Mineral Assessment Files categorized by type: airborne, ground or underground surveys.

-If a file has digital data available, it will be noted within the individual file in tab form “View Data.
-Digital data is broken into 4 categories: Reports, Digital Submissions, Maps and Figures and Sections, and Miscellaneous.
-Individual files or All can be selected for viewing or Zipping for download.
+Digital data is broken into four categories: Reports, Digital Submissions, Maps and Figures and Sections, and Miscellaneous Information.
+Individual files or All can be selected for viewing or zipping for download.

 If files are zipped for download, a file name will be attached (e.g. MAOC_74H-0008_All_2008-05-13_04-31-49.zip) for download under the ZIP REQUESTS tab.

 As this database is always being updated, please be patient and contact the Assessment Files Unit if defective data is discovered.
 Additional comments and questions should be directed to: